 - Based on caffeine consumption, if you are drinking more than 200 mg per day and having issues sleeping at night.
 Try to cut your caffeine in half to see if this helps.

-- Cut off for caffeine, even decaf coffee no later than 8 hours before bedtime.
+- Stop drinking caffeine, even decaf coffee no later than 8 hours before bedtime.
 For example, if bedtime is at 10:30 PM then you should be finishing up your last cup of coffee at 2:30 PM.
 If you are still having sleep issues, then we may have to shut off your caffeine earlier by another hour.
 Side note: After your 1st cup of coffee, try other forms of caffeine like Green Tea which has amazing benefits and calm inducing chemicals like L-theanine.

 Other things I recommend are: